MadhavGarg-mg/Banking_system_coursework/README.md

 7. get_account_balance() gives the account balance of the client.
 8. get_overdraft_limit() gives the overdraft limit of the client.

-I have also made the date of birth, account balance ,and the overdraft limit of a client as private attributes to add privacy for the user's sensitive information.
+I have also made the date of birth, account balance, and the overdraft limit of a client as a private attributes to add privacy for the user's sensitive information.

 ---